getBoolean/flutter_boolean_template/README.md

 # flutter_boolean_template

-An opinionated starting point for a Flutter app intended to provide the boilerplate needed to create a large app that utilizes code generation by separating code generation into separate packages.
+An opinionated starting point for a Flutter app intended to provide the boilerplate needed to create a large app and provides utilities to separate code generation into separate packages.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/gitpod-io/template-flutter)